Jack Sanborn

-Jack Sanborn (born July 29, 2000) is an American football linebacker for the Chicago Bears of the National Football League (NFL).
-He played college football at Wisconsin.
+Jack Sanborn (born July 29, 2000) is an American professional football linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.

-Early life and high school career
+Early life

 Sanborn grew up in Deer Park, Illinois.
 He was raised by his mother following the death of his father, Paul Sanborn, when he was four years old.
 Sanborn attended Lake Zurich High School in Lake Zurich, Illinois.
-As a senior, he was named the Pioneer Press Defensive Player of the Year after recording 120 tackles and three sacks as a senior.
+As a senior, he played in the Illinois State Football Championship and after the season, was named the Pioneer Press Defensive Player of the Year after recording 120 tackles and three sacks as a senior.
 Sanborn had 296 tackles and 13 sacks in three varsity seasons at Lake Zurich.
-He was rated a four-star recruit and committed to play college football at Wisconsin over numerous Power 5 offers.
+He was rated a four-star recruit and committed to play college football at Wisconsin over several other Power Five offers.

 College career

 Sanborn played in 11 games as a freshman.
 He was Wisconsin's leading tackler in sophomore season with 80 along with nine tackles for loss and 5.5 sacks.
 As a junior, Sanborn led the Badgers for a second straight season with 52 tackles and had four tackles for loss, one sack, one forced fumble and one interception and was named third-team All-Big Ten Conference.
 He was named first-team All-Big Ten as a senior after recording 91 tackles, 16 tackles for loss, and five sacks.
-Following the end of the season, Sanborn announced that he would be entering the 2022 NFL Draft.
+Following the end of the season, Sanborn announced that he would be entering the 2022 NFL draft.